-\Sensitive Security Information is available upon request and appropriate processing.
+\SSI information is available upon request and appropriate processing.

 The Security and Emergency Preparedness Department also improves emergency preparedness by evaluating responses to actual events.
 After action reviews are conducted for every emergency response.
 For major events where there are multiple injuries, property damage, or service disruption, formal review meetings are conducted and documented.